Multi-Site

 Additional Attributes

-You may also add an array of arbitrary attributes to your site's config, which can later be accessed with the site variable .
+You may also include additional arbitrary attributes in your site's config, which can later be accessed with the site variable.

 <body class="theme-{{ site:attributes:theme }}">